 The Fujifilm GFX 50R has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The GFX 50R writes its imaging data to SDXC cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
 The GFX 50R features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX99 only has one slot.
-The GFX 50R supports UHS-II cards (on both slots), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+The GFX 50R supports UHS-II cards (on both slots), while the HX99 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm GFX 50R and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 6D Mark II« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon 6D Mark II|

 |Canon SX730« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Canon SX730|

 |Leica Q2« »||Y||stereo||mono||-||-||-||-||Y||-||Y||Leica Q2|

 |Leica M-E Typ 240« »||Y||mono||-||-||-||-||2.0||-||-||-||Leica M-E Typ 240|